maxdesalle/website/content/books/index.md

 ### English

+Each of these books majorly changed the way I think about life, society, money...
+I absolutely highly recommend reading each one of them, in no particular order.

 - [Sapiens](https://bookshop.org/books/sapiens-a-brief-history-of-humankind/9780062316110) - Yuval Noah Harari
 - [Radical Markets](https://bookshop.org/books/radical-markets-uprooting-capitalism-and-democracy-for-a-just-society/9780691196060) - Glen Weyl and Eric Posner
 - [Economics in One Lesson](https://bookshop.org/books/economics-in-one-lesson-the-shortest-and-surest-way-to-understand-basic-economics-9780517548233/9780517548233) - Henry Hazlitt